vega/vega-lite/site/docs/rect.md

 }
 ```

 The `rect` mark represents an arbitrary rectangle.
+Rect marks are useful in a wide variety of visualizations, including bar charts and timelines.

 ### Heatmap